hacklabkyiv/prismo/README.md

 PRISMO Admin Panel
 ===================

-The goal of this web tool is provide basic management capabilities for hackerspaces, like:
+The goal of this web tool is provide one of the basic capabilities for hackerspaces, manage and monitor access to the space and equipment.

-1. Presence management basing on MAC address monitoring
-2. RFID access system management
-3. Payments monitoring
-4. Internal information storage(wiki based)

 ## Installation